chr1swallace/chr1swallace.github.io/1group.md

 ![portait]({{ "/assets/ChrisE.jpg" }})
 </div>
 Chris Eijsbouts first joined the group as an MPhil student in Computational Biology for a 3 month summer project.
 He stayed on afterwards as a research assistant, to continue his work on the interpretation of Capture Hi-C data.
 The goal of this project was to develop a method for improved identification of chromatin contacts which regulate gene expression, thereby facilitating the interpretation of GWAS studies.
-He will start a PhD in Oxford in Autumn 2017.
+He started a PhD in Oxford in Autumn 2017.

 <p>{% render_orcid 0000-0001-5179-0653 %}</p>